petermr/openVirus/textIndexing/solr/instructions.md

 java -version
 ```
 9. Once you have Java installed then it's time to set up Solr.
 First, type `cd /opt`.
-Then when you in this directory, download the
+Then in this directory, download the
 build archive as root user, untar it and install the service:
 ```bash
 sudo wget https://archive.apache.org/dist/lucene/solr/8.3.1/solr-8.3.1.tgz